Top honour for scientist behind breakthroughs in the care of newborns

 "Our focus is increasingly on the long term effects - what does it mean for the later health of the child, or their risk of adult disease, or their growth and development?"

-The Rutherford Medal – whose recipients include luminaries such as Professor Sir Peter Gluckman, Distinguished Professor Roy Kerr, Distinguished Professor Margaret Brimble, Sir Paul Callaghan, Professor Alan MacDiarmid and Dame Anne Salmond – wasn't the first major honour to recognise Hardings' achievements.
+The Rutherford Medal – whose recipients include luminaries such as Professor Sir Peter Gluckman, Distinguished Professor Roy Kerr, Dame Distinguished Professor Margaret Brimble, Professor Sir Paul Callaghan, Professor Alan MacDiarmid and Dame Professor Anne Salmond – wasn't the first major honour to recognise Hardings' achievements.

 An Officer of the New Zealand Order of Merit, Harding has been awarded the Health Research Council's Beaven Medal and the University of Auckland's Vice-Chancellor's Research Excellence Medal, and named North and South magazine's joint New Zealander of the Year in 2004.